Oak Grove High School (Jefferson County, Alabama): Oak Grove football

 Oak Grove has 5 region championships and 1 state championship.
 Its first team was started back in 1922.
-Oak Grove has an overall record of 333-472-27 (.410).
+Oak Grove has an overall record of 359-529-27 (.407).
 Their first playoff appearance was in 1973.
-Since then, they have made the playoffs 13 times, with the latest one coming back in 2010.
-Their playoff record is 8-13.
+Since then, they have made the playoffs 15 times, with the latest appearance occurring in 2024.
+Their playoff record is 8-15.
 The Oak Grove team made nine appearances in the "Dental Clinic Classic," a football game played annually between 1948-1995 for the "Jefferson County Championship."
 Their record was 3-6 in those games winning for the first time in 1973 defeating Pleasant Grove High School by a score of 41-0.
 They also won the game in 1981 and 1983 defeating Corner and Warrior respectively.

-Oak Grove's main rivals are Corner High School, Brookwood High School (Alabama) and Hueytown High School.